Gustav Badin: Private life

 The social position of Badin is not quite clear.
 When his foster mother queen dowager Louisa Ulrika died in 1782, he and his foster sister princess Sophia Albertina were no longer the wards of the queen dowager and her household, but now under the responsibility of the king, Gustav III himself.
 After the death of Queen Louisa Ulrika, Badin was given three farmhouses outside Stockholm by the Swedish king, which gave him an income and some financial security.
-He was also given several honorary titles such as chamberlain, court secretary, ballet master and Assessor (a judge's or magistrate's assistant).
+He was also given several honorary titles, such as chamberlain, court secretary, ballet master and Assessor (a judge's or magistrate's assistant).
 Despite having the honorary title Assessor, which gave him the right to refer to himself as an official, he refused and replied to the king: "Have you ever seen a black assessor?"
 Instead preferred to call himself farmer, referring to the two farms he owned.

 Badin was married twice but died childless.
 The rumors that he was the father of the alleged secret daughter of Sophia Albertina have never been confirmed.
 He married the grocer's daughter Elisabet Swart (d.
 1798) in 1782, and the ship carpenter's daughter Magdalena Eleonora Norell (1779–c.1840) in 1799.
-He did have a child with his first wife, but the child died in infancy in 1784, and no other children are noted.
+He did have a child with his first wife, but the child died in infancy in 1784, and no other biological children are noted.
 He and his second wife are however noted to have had a foster daughter named Christina living with them.

 He was elected to the orders of Par Bricole, Svea Orden sv, Timmermansorden sv and the Freemasons.

 During his later life, he was reportedly supported financially by princess Sophia Albertina.
 His home is described as neither rich nor poor but comfortable, and he and his wife are noted to have been generous and often having guests, notably his wife's relatives, living with them.
 They shared their time between their home in Stockholm and their two farms in Uppland, when Badin gradually spent less and less time at court.

 Badin collected an extensive library consisting of some 900 volumes, mostly in French.
 It was sold in Stockholm in the year of his death 1822 with a printed catalogue.
 This makes him one of the first recorded book collectors of African origin.